 - kidney disease

 - nerve damage

 - eye damage that may result in blindness

-- foot problems due to nerve damage that can cause numbness, tingling, and lack of sensations in the feet
+- numbness, tingling, and lack of sensation in the feet due to nerve damage

-For those who have had prediabetes or diabetes for a long time, A1C results that are moving upward are a sign that you need to start on medication or change what you’re already taking.
+For those who have had prediabetes or diabetes for a long time, higher A1c results may be a sign that you need to start on medication or change what you’re already taking.
 You may also need to make other lifestyle changes and monitor your daily blood glucose more closely.
 Talk to your doctor about the best treatment plan for you.